Lake Sonoma 50

-Lake Sonoma 50 is a 50-mile ultra marathon race held near Healdsburg, California.
+Lake Sonoma 50 is a 50-mile ultramarathon race held near Healdsburg, California.
 The course circumnavigates the Warm Springs arm of Lake Sonoma on hiking trails.
 It takes place annually on the second Saturday in April.
 The race was first run in 2008.
-In recent years it has become one of the most highly competitive ultra marathons in the United States.
+In recent years it has become one of the most highly competitive ultramarathons in the United States.

 Registration

 Registration is limited to only 400 runners.
 As a result, entry into the race is determined by lottery.

 Race and elevation profile

 The Lake Sonoma 50 has a 14 hour time limit, with the gun-time being 6:30am on the day of the race.

 According to the official course website, 86% of the course is single track, 9% dirt roads, and the first 2.4 miles on a paved road.
 There are twelve creek crossings and around 10,500 ft of elevation gain throughout the race.

 Aid stations

 Stocked with normal ultra aid station fare including GU energy gels and products.
 The race directors ask that participants limit their drop bag to the size of a small shoe box.